mangalam-research/salve/README.rst

 This will create a `<build/dist/>`_ subdirectory in which the JavaScript necessary to validate XML files against a prepared Relax NG schema.
 You could copy what is in `<build/dist>`_ to a server to serve these files to a client that would then perform validation.
-Future releases will include automatic support for minified versions of salve.

 Deploying
 =========